History of SIC Codes: Origins, Revisions, 1987 Standard, and Extended SIC Today

 - Part 4 - Alphabetic Index of Products, Establishments and Services by Major Groups, 1940

-SIC Code Revisions
+How SIC Revisions Developed

 SIC and NAICS in Modern Data

-Why SIC still appears
+Why SIC Still Appears

 Government context: What Government Agencies Still Use SIC Codes?

-Why NAICS is the modern standard
+Why NAICS Is the Modern Standard

 - Current statistical reporting: NAICS is used for most modern government economic statistics.